Broadus Erle

 Broadus Erle (March 21, 1918 – April 6, 1977) was an American violinist.

 Born in Chicago and reared in Toronto, Erle began his violin studies at age 3, taught by his mother, Brownie Earl.
 (She herself was a violin student of Broadus Farmer, after whom she named her son.)
 At age 5, he started taking lessons from Pasquale Briglia, concertmaster of the Detroit Symphony Orchestra.
 By age 6, he was concertizing extensively.
 He briefly attended the Curtis Institute twice, the first time at age 10, and the second time as a member of the class of 1940.
 He was also a student at Rollins College, where he was concertmaster of its orchestra.

 According to Erle, his most important teacher was Alexander Bloch, a violinist, conductor, and composer who was once a student and assistant of Leopold Auer.

-Erle married Hildegarde Rees December 24, 1939.
-They had four children, Robin in 1942, Jacqueline in 1955, Douglas in 1958, and Brian in 1960.
+Erle married Hildegarde Rees on December 24, 1939.
+They had four children: Robin in 1942, Jacqueline in 1955, Douglas in 1958, and Brian in 1960.
 They divorced in 1962.

 In the 1940s, Erle was concertmaster of the MGM Symphony Orchestra and the Columbia Symphony Orchestra.